nocobase/docs/docs/en-US/welcome/getting-started/installation/git-clone.md

 Make sure you have:

 - Git, Node.js 18+, Yarn 1.22.x installed
-- Configured and started the required database SQLite 3.x, MySQL 8.x, MariaDB 10.9+, PostgreSQL 10+ choose one
+- Configured and started the required database MySQL 8.x, MariaDB 10.9+, PostgreSQL 10+ choose one

 ## 1. Download with Git